 It depends on a number of factors.
-Local customs/laws/regulations and PwC policies, and the policies of our clients, vary.
-We need to be particularly careful when dealing with public sector, including government, clients.
-Check your firm's supplemental guidance and policy for specific restrictions, or you should consult with appropriate resources, such as HR or your local OGC.
+Local customs/laws/regulations and clients, vary.
+We need to be with public sector, including government, guidance and policy for specific restrictions, or such as HR or your local OGC.
 Remember that RADAR is a resource as well.